Associative Transformer: Related work

 \section{Related work}

-This section provides a summary of relevant research concerning sparse attention architectures.
-We investigate and compare these studies based on their relatedness to the global workspace theory in terms of several key conditions (please see Appendix \ref{appe:rela} for a complete comparison).
+This section provides a summary of the most relevant recent work on sparse attention, latent memory-enabled Transformers, and external memory mechanisms.
+We investigate the relatedness of these studies to various properties of the Global Workspace Theory (GWT) in Appendix \ref{appe:rela}.